AI Summary

 How to Create a Customized Kit Contact Form in WordPress

-I’ll show you how to create a basic Kit form.
-You can follow the same steps to connect any form to Kit easily.
+I’ll show you how to create a Kit contact form with WPForms and connect it to your Kit account.
+You can follow the same steps to connect any WPForms form to Kit.

 Step 1: Install the WPForms Plugin and Activate the Kit Addon